Ta.mi table is created from leftover tea leaves.

-Ta.mi table is made of leftover tea leaves as a depiction of Turkish tea culture and to absorb sound.
-Ta.mi is a new material created with tea waste, locally made to establish sustainability and circularity, it is lightweight and made from natural ingredients, it's developed to perform as a sound absorber for improving individual health and it has a relatable story for Turkish people.
+The project aims to depict Turkish tea culture, alongside absorb sounds.
+Ta.mi is a new material created with tea waste, locally made to establish sustainability and circularity, it is lightweight and made from natural ingredients.
+It was developed to act as a sound absorber for improving individual health and it has a relatable story for Turkish people.

-Ta.mi started with the question of: “How might we enrich the tea culture of Turkey by appreciating it’s waste as new creative products?”
+Ta.mi started with the question: “How might we enrich the tea culture of Turkey by appreciating its waste as new creative products?”

-Turkey is at the top of the list of tea consumption in the world with an average of 1300 glasses per year.
-It is the most consumed beverage in Turkey right next to the water.
-So, this creates big waste during our daily lives.
+Turkey is at the top of the list of tea consumption in the world, with an average of 1300 glasses per year.
+It is the most consumed beverage in Turkey after water.

-Also, in daily life, many external situations affect individuals.
-According to the graph prepared by Germany-based Mimi Hearing Technologies based on noise and average hearing loss rates, Istanbul ranks 48th in the list of 50 cities.
+In conjunction to this in daily life, many external situations affect individuals based in Turkey.
+According to the graph prepared by Germany-based Mimi Hearing Technologies centred on noise and average hearing loss rates, Istanbul ranks 48th in the list of 50 cities.
 People living in Istanbul have a hearing level of someone 18.3 years older than them.
-In terms of noise pollution, Istanbul is among the troubled countries.
+In terms of noise pollution.

-While this cycle is happening every day with no solution to noise pollution and tea waste being thrown into the garbage; ta.mi is a way to upcycle this waste into solving these problems.
+While this cycle is happening every day with no solution to noise pollution and tea waste being sent to landfill.
+Ta.mi is a way to upcycle this waste.

-Tables can be used for a variety of purposes, but the most important role is for everyone to sit around a table and spend quality time with the people we care about.
-Having a chat with them, sharing laughter, and drinking tea while we do so.
-Drinking tea became the most important part of daily life a long time ago.
-Even when grown ups were children, their parents offered them "paşa çayı," which is black tea diluted in more water than usual.
-As a result, this is a habitual behavior.
-Putting together a table, particularly a round table, brings people together.
-Tea is consumed by at least two people.
-Ta.mi table brings people together while also acting as a noise absorber, resulting in healthier living environments.
+Tables can be used for a variety of purposes, but the most important role is for everyone to sit around a table and spend quality time with the people they care about.
+Chatting and laughing together, whilst drinking tea is common practice in Istanbul.
+Drinking tea is an important part of daily life – Ta.mi table brings people together while also acting as a noise absorber, resulting in a healthier living environment.

-In Turkish, tami means a group of tea bushes standing close to each other.
+In Turkish, 'tami' means a group of tea bushes standing close to each other.
 It's also known as the shrubs where tea leaves are clumped together.
 In some areas, it is also known as Femi.
-It's a clump of small, shrub-like plants, and the reason the branches resemble a wavy green sea is due to the fact that branches from the same root form a heap in sloped regions.